Best Mattress for Heavy Sleepers

 Your typical sleeping position is always something to have in the forefront of your mind as you shop for your perfect mattress, as it will majorly influence what firmness of a mattress is right for you.
 Take note of the positions you fall asleep in and the positions you wake up in.

-You’ll want a soft to medium mattress as a side sleeper.
+You’ll want a medium or soft mattress as a side sleeper.
 If the mattress is too soft, and your hips and shoulders may sink too far into it.
 Too firm, you may spend more of the night tossing and turning from your arm falling asleep, and wake up in the morning with hip pain.

 Heavier sleepers may prefer to sleep on their back, as it distributes your weight more evenly.
 When looking for a mattress, think about how it will support and care for your spine’s natural alignment.